cloudflare/cloudflare-docs/content/magic-wan/tutorials/ipsec/_index.md

     {{</Aside>}}

 - **IPSec circuit or IKE Phase 2**: An IPsec circuit is established based on the authentication and encryption methods agreed upon in IKE Phase 1.
-During this phase, authentication and encryption during the data transmission phase is determined, and random, cryptographic numbers are exchanged to authenticate sessions.
+During this phase, authentication and encryption during the data transmission phase is determined and random, cryptographic numbers are exchanged to authenticate sessions.

 - **IPSec transmission**: Actual data transmission using authentication and encryption established in IKE Phase 2.